 It offered the tantalizing possibility of providing a more rounded profile of the man.
 We knew what he looked like from photographs, and we knew his ideas from what he wrote and was reported as having said.
 But we didn’t know what he sounded like – his vocal signature: the tone and character of the voice that had captivated thousands of people during the religious awakening.
 But this audible relic could no more surrender its content than a shattered mirror return a faithful image.

-The cylinder had been broken into 11 extant pieces.
+The cylinder had been broken into eleven extant pieces.
 After a painstaking repair by Michael Khanchalian, an American dentist and wax cylinder restorer, it was capable of being played once again.
 Against the insistent noise of surface clicks and crackles, and the rhythm of the stylus as it ploughs through the spinning furrows, the febrile voices of Roberts and a small choir of male singers are discernible.
 A digital transfer of the recording was prepared by a sound studio in Los Angeles, California and the British Library, London.
 This version forms the basis of my suite of works.

 On hearing about the repaired wax cylinder, two questions occurred to me: What might the cylinder have sounded like if it could have been played in its fractured condition?
 And in how many different ways could the cylinder have been reassembled?
 In the material realm, both interrogations are redundant: one cannot play a broken wax cylinder, and its parts can fit back together in only one way.
 Nevertheless, these questions ignited my desire to engage with the artefact in its state of ruin.
 I wanted to create new unities out of the cylinder’s pre-glued disorder that would explore the audio aesthetic and the artefact’s openness to possibilities.
 In the digital realm this is entirely feasible.
 The engagement has liberated ideas and significance that are not evident when the recording is heard intact.
 In line with my principle of practice when making visual images, the manipulation of the source material is determined, as far as possible, by its intrinsic characteristics and extrinsic circumstances.
 Accordingly, the processes and concepts that inform my intrusion into the cylinder arise solely from the content and nature of the medium, and the context and culture of its creation.